kaaproject/kaa/doc/Glossary/index.md

 ## Kaa admin

 The highest-level administrator of Kaa.
 He is able to create, edit, and delete tenant admins.
 See also tenant admin and tenant developer.
-Refer to Administration UI guidefor more information.
+Refer to Administration UI guide for more information.

 ## Kaa framework